zhengli0060/FastDAG2PAG-python/README.md

   - Reference: Richardson, T. S., & Spirtes, P. (2002).
 Ancestral Graph Markov Models, Theorem 4.2.
 - The core logic has been **refactored** and **optimized** for Python.

+- 2025/11/20: I have updated the implementation to correctly handle selection bias nodes during skeleton learning.

 **Additionally, I have discovered a potential issue in pcalg's dag2pag implementation.
 For details, please see `compare_pcalg.ipynb` in this repository.**

 ## 🚀 Usage Example